“I want my kid to know God, but I’m struggling on how to do it.”

-One parent frankly said, that he grew up with twisted theology.
-But theology is still important to him, even if it’s not the twisted part.
-He wants his kids to know God, but he is struggling to do it.
+One parent frankly said that he grew up with twisted theology.
+But theology is still important to him!
+He wants his kids to know God, but is struggling with how to help them to know God in a healthy way.
 I think many of us can relate to that.

 To start, both myself and Alison, shared our own perspectives.

 Alison shared that her primary work has been about emotional care and trauma.
 She wants to make sure that her children feel safe in her home.
 She has no curriculum, and no specific plan for raising them in the faith.
 For her, modeling faith is the best way to raise up our children in the faith, just like you might model other behaviors.
 Forming relationships with loving adults is more important than curriculum.
 Building trust relationships is more important than doctrine.

 I said that a secure relationship with parents is essential for believing that God loves them.
 I had a different experience with my father and it made it hard to believe that God might love me too.

 When we opened the discussion to the group to do more theology, others suggested that modeling and focusing on God’s love were important.
 We also affirmed storytelling and naming where God is in the lives of our children.
 It was also important to share about how God was working on our lives.

 One person named her meaningful spiritual life, and she became aware that she was nervous about placing her ideas upon her children.
 Then she realized that we all need containers for faith.
 They needed to learn how to ask questions.
 We can be assertive about what we believe and open to our children exploring other ideas.